Making Sense

 Websites: https://makingsense.com

-I was experienced in PHP at that time, with a few tricks on HTML, CSS and Javascript (jQuery days), but when I joined Making Sense everything started to connect.
-I was lucky enough to work in a team with several ReactJS experts that showed me the way, but I was also introduced in the ways of design.
+At the time, I was experienced in PHP, with a few tricks in HTML, CSS, and JavaScript (back in the jQuery days).
+But when I joined Making Sense, everything started to connect.
+I was lucky enough to work with a team of ReactJS experts who showed me the way, and I was also introduced to the fundamentals of design.

-My position was a middle ground between the “frontend backenders” sort of speak (Devs who were experts in the ReactJS ways but lacked UI experience).
-ReactJS was a new trending technology at that time and it was a whole new paradigm.
-Components, routing, state management like Redux.
-The abstraction that ReactJS brought into the table, at least on my team, lead to split the work between the project’s frontend logic and the more strictly UI and style work.
+My role was somewhat of a middle ground between the so-called “frontend backenders” (devs who were experts in ReactJS but lacked UI experience).
+ReactJS was a trending new technology at the time, bringing a whole new paradigm: components, routing, state management with Redux.
+The level of abstraction ReactJS introduced —at least within our team— led to a split between the project’s frontend logic and the more UI- and style-focused work.

-In the other hand, I was also part of workshops that explored design concepts, like 70/20/10, understand layout spacing, hierarchy, font choice, and so much more.
+On the other hand, I also took part in workshops that explored design concepts such as the 70/20/10 rule, layout spacing, hierarchy, font selection, and much more.

-I recall it as one of the most enriched experiences I’ve had where every week was a new crash course into something new.
-I really liked the dynamic of the team I was in, and understand the value of workshops and constant learning and improvement.
+I recall it as one of the most enriching experiences I’ve had, each week felt like a crash course in something new.
+I really appreciated the dynamic of the team and came to understand the value of workshops, continuous learning, and constant improvement.

 Offboarding